etmmvdp/HomeWizard-Battery-plugin/README.md

 Notes:
 * Make sure to run `pip install -r requirements` before running the above python scripts.
 * On Macos the python commands may fail to run due to insufficient authorisation.
-Run `sudo python <command>` instead.
+Run `sudo python3 <command>` instead.
 * Multiple batteries need to be configuredf with multiple hardware devices.
 To combine them, like for SOC or power consumption/return use a dummy device and the event system to accumulate values.
 An example is provided in the example ![dzEvent.lua](examples/dzEvent.lua) script.

 ![Devices](devices.png)